krevanth/ZAP/README.md

 The ZAP is intended to be used in FPGA projects that need a high performance application class soft processor core.
 Most aspects of the processor can be configured through HDL parameters.
 The processor can be synthesized  with 0 slack at 150MHz on Artix-7/Spartan-7 series devices in the slow-slow (SS) corner.

-The default processor specification is as follows (based on default parameters):
+The default processor specification is as follows (The table below is based on default parameters):

 | **Property**               | **Value**                                                                                                                                                                                                                              |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |